Employment agency or employment business - which are you?

 Additionally an employment business:

 Both forms of agency must provide workers and client employers notice of various contractual terms and they must also record those terms and any amendments in a single document.
 The terms to be set out for temporary staff includes the nature of the relationship, pay rates, holiday and notice periods.
-This can easily be dealt with using a 'statement of particulars' document which is available here.
+This can easily be dealt with using a statement of particulars document.

 Both forms of agency are required to take and record certain details of their instructions in specified documents.
-Finally, both are generally responsible for carrying out pre-employment checks on staff and maintaining confidentiality save in specified circumstances.
+Finally, both are generally responsible for carrying out pre-employment checks (such as checking rights to work in the UK) on staff and maintaining confidentiality save in specified circumstances.

 Sex discrimination